On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

-The second case is what we need to study in what follows.
-We remark that the new element in the graded algebra in degree $u'(\alpha_j)\in \Phi^+(w')$ does not have to be directly the leading term of the character-shift $\overline{F}_{u(\alpha_i)}$.
-We illustrate this in an explicit example:
+The second case is what we need to study further.
+A main example to have in mind is the following.
+It also illustrated that when we prolong from $u$ to $w=us_i$, the new degree $u'(\alpha_j)\in \Phi^+(w')$ in graded algebra is \emph{not} directly the leading term of the new character shifted root vector ${F}_{u(\alpha_i)}^\phi$, as one might naively expect.
+Rather, the degree of this leading term might be already present in $\Phi^+(u')$, and the new degree comes from some sub-leading term.
+Let us discuss this more explicity:

 \begin{example} Let $\g=A_3$ and $u=s_3s_1s_2$, then